 The library is committed to service, and its most important resource is the expertise of its staff.
-Orientations and training sessions on electronic resources are offered regularly.
-Librarians also help students, residents, and faculty members stay abreast of the latest findings in the literature by actively participating on clinical rounds and providing targeted support to researchers.
+Librarians help students, residents and faculty stay abreast of the latest findings in the literature by actively participating on clinical rounds and providing targeted support to researchers.
 Members of the Collection Development Team are available to meet with faculty developing new courses or programs to assess the information needs of those endeavors and determine the most appropriate way to fulfill those needs.
 The library has also established a program to provide VUMC patients and their families with the latest in health information.
+Through its digital library initiatives, AskELIS and SearchDoc, staff expertise is available from the desktop through the web.
 Other services include circulation of books, management of reserve materials, document delivery to obtain needed material held by other institutions, reference and research services, and guidance in the use of new information technologies.
-The EBL staff also guides development of VUMC's web pages.
-As part of the Informatics Center, a federally designated Integrated Advanced Information Management System (IAIMS) test site, library staff work in partnership with researchers in the Division of Biomedical Informatics and the Information Management Department to innovate the delivery of health information to Vanderbilt and to the larger regional community.
+EBL staff members also guide development of VUMC's Web pages.
+As part of the Informatics Center, library staff work in partnership with researchers in the Division of Biomedical Informatics and the Information Management Department to innovate the delivery of health information to Vanderbilt and to the larger regional community.

-For more information, and regular updates to services and collections, see the library's Web page at http://www.mc.vanderbilt.edu/biolib/.
+For more information, and regular updates to services and collections, see the library's Web page at www.mc.vanderbilt.edu/biolib/.